Key issues to address in storage infrastructure management

 Within a data center or other storage facility, admins must manage and maintain several key components to achieve optimum storage system performance.

-They must secure the physical data center with access control to the area.
+They must secure the physical data center and control access to the area.
 The data center could include the following security features:

 Have at least two access/egress points in the facility, each protected by security systems.

-In addition, to help ensure environmentally friendly infrastructure, use energy efficient equipment and comply with existing standards and regulations for green data centers.
+In addition, to help ensure an environmentally friendly and sustainable infrastructure, use energy-efficient equipment and comply with existing standards and regulations for green data centers.

 Data storage technology infrastructure